MartinKamenov/github-analyzer-api/README.md

 - conclussiveContributions(Number of conclusive days with contributions for year or for last year),
 - maxContributionsForDay (Number of maximal contributions in a day in a year or for last year),
 - dateContributionsNumbers":(Array with contribution numbers for each day in a year)
+- fullDateConributionInformation: (Array with full info about each contribution date):
+  [
+      {
+          contributions: (Number representing count of contributions),
+          date: (Date of commiting),
+          color: (String representing the color of the date in github) }
+  ]
+}

 ## 2. Routes
 ### Github [/github]